vostok/hercules/hercules-stream-api/README.md

 `401` - no API key is provided or it is invalid.

-`403` - the stream cannot be accessed with provided API key.
+`403` - read rules for this apiKey is absent.

 `404` - the stream not found.